cdktf/cdktf-provider-cloudflare/docs/logpushJob.go.md

 - *Type:* *string

-The kind of logpush job to create.
-Available values: `edge`, `instant-logs`, `""`.
+The kind parameter (optional) is used to differentiate between Logpush and Edge Log Delivery jobs.

+Currently, Edge Log Delivery is only supported for the `http_requests` dataset.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/logpush_job#kind LogpushJob#kind}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/logpush_job#kind LogpushJob#kind}

 ---